 Save on life insurance when buying a new policy

-1. Buy life insurance as soon as you need it
+1. Buy life insurance as soon as you know you need it

-As soon as you know you need life insurance, you should buy in order to lock-in lower life insurance premiums .
-The average cost of life insurance will increase 4.5 to 9% every year as you age.
-When you apply and buy when you’re young and healthy, you can lock-in those lower rates and save yourself a lot of money over the term of your policy.
+The sooner you purchase life insurance, the lower your price will be.
+As you age, the average cost of life insurance will increase 4.5% to 9% every year.
+Setting up life insurance when you’re young and healthy can lock in lower rates and save you a lot of money over the term of your policy.

 2. Shop the market

-Each life insurance company prices their coverage based on their own underwriting criteria, and that means that the price for the same coverage can vary widely from company to company.
-When you work with a marketplace like Policygenius to find and buy insurance, experienced agents help you choose the company that is friendliest to your personal profile, ensuring that you get your best price.
+When you work with a marketplace like Policygenius to find and buy insurance, experienced agents help you choose the company that will be the best fit for you, ensuring that you get the best price.
 Some insurers, for example, offer better rates for people with diabetes, or people who have a history of cancer, or people who have had mental health diagnoses.

 3. Choose term life insurance

-The easiest way to save money when buying life insurance is to choose a term life insurance policy instead of a permanent life insurance policy.
-Permanent life insurance costs five to 15 times more than term life insurance.
-Term life insurance is simple insurance: you pay premiums for a set term, and if you die during that term, your beneficiaries get a set death benefit.
-Permanent policies are more complex financial products that can be useful for complex situations (like if you have complex estate planning needs).
+The most impactful way to save money when buying life insurance is to choose a term life insurance policy instead of a permanent life insurance policy.
+Permanent life insurance costs significantly more than term life insurance.
+This is because term life insurance is simple and easy to manage: You pay premiums for a set amount of time, and if you die during that time, your beneficiaries get a guaranteed amount of money.
+Permanent policies are more complicated financial products that can be useful for complex situations (like if you have certain estate planning needs).
 Most people can have their financial protection needs met with term life insurance.

-4. Lower the face value and/or the term length of the policy
+4. Lower the face value and/or the term length of your policy